Stephenville, Texas: Stephenville lights

+Rise of 764

+in 2021, a group by the name of 764 based on Stephenville's Zip Code was founded by Bradley Chance Cadenhead.
+At the age of 15, school dropout Cadenhead (alias: "Felix") learned techniques of exploiting minors and sextortion on a Discord server named CVLT and subsequently founded 764.
+In the online game Minecraft, Cadenhead met an unknown person who assisted him in establishing 764.
+The 764 network is primarily active on Discord and Telegram, and to some extent on the gaming platforms Roblox and Minecraft.
+It is also publicly active on online forums.
+Its members are involved in systematic sexual, physical, and psychological abuse of minors through sextortion and other practices and in distributing child pornography and depictions of violence.
+Victims are selected from the 9- to 17-year-old age group, with a preference for children from marginalized backgrounds or with mental health issues.

 Geography

-According to the United States Census Bureau, the city has an area of 11.89 sqmi, of which 11.89 sqmi are land and 0.04 sqmi is covered by water.
+According to the United States Census Bureau, the city has an area of 11.89 sqmi, of which 11.89 sqmi are land and 0.04 sqmi are covered by water.

 Stephenville is served by three major US highways – US Highway 377, US Highway 281, and US Highway 67 (the last of which joins US Hwy 377).

 Climate

-Stephenville's climate is characterized by hot, humid summers and generally mild to cool winters.
+Stephenville's climate is characterized by hot, humid summers and generally mild-to-cool winters.
 According to the Köppen climate classification system, Stephenville has a humid subtropical climate, with the abbreviation Cfa.